 According to the EU Blue Card Network, “You are eligible when you are a non-EU citizen, and you have completed tertiary education and/or you have three years or more professional experience in the profession related to your profile.”

 The Germans introduced the EU Blue Card and it remains to be the most popular way of being able to work there.
-You can find more detailed information here.
+You can find more detailed information here and here.

 The job hiring process in Germany